Research in Centre for Language and Communication Research (CLCR)

 We host regular research seminars with presentations by CLCR staff, postgraduates, guest speakers, and visitors.
 Current programme.

 Each year we host selected visiting scholars from the UK and overseas, for periods between two weeks and one year.
 Some of them are participants in our popular Advanced Research Residencies programme.
-For details of the options please click here.

 Next Advanced Research Residency: Language and Law: 1st February - 31st May 2015.